lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 * (*x*(*i*), *y*(*i*)) = the *i*th training example
 * *h* = the hypothesis, that is, the function that the learning algorithm learns, taking *x*'s as input and outputting *y*'s

-The hypothesis can be thought of as the model that you try to learn for a particular task.
+Hypothesis can be thought of as the model that you try to learn for a particular task.
 You then use this model on new inputs, e.g. to make predictions - generalization is how the model performs on new examples.

-##### **2.1.1 Regression**
+#### **2.1 Regression**

 When we need to predict continuous valued output (i.e a numeric value), we use a supervised learning technique called regression.